DrMWeigand/ComfyUI-TTS-OAI/README.md

 - **Audio Format Options for Kokoros:**
   If using the Kokoros endpoint, you must select **mp3** or **wav** as the output format.
 Other endpoints (like the official OpenAI API) may allow additional formats.

-- **Voice Combining:**
+- **Voice Combining (Kokoros Only):**
-  The `voice` parameter accepts either a single voice identifier or multiple identifiers in a comma‑separated list (with optional weights).
-For example, using Kokoros you can specify `"af_sky,af_nicole.5"` to blend voices.
-Note that this voice‑combining feature is implemented in Kokoros and may differ when using other endpoints.
+  When using the non‑official Kokoros self‑hosted TTS endpoint, the `voice` parameter supports multiple comma‑separated voice identifiers (with optional weights) for blending voices.
+For example, you can specify `"af_sky,af_nicole.5"` to blend voices.
+Other endpoints (such as the official OpenAI API) do not support voice combination and accept only a single voice identifier.

 - **Direct Audio Integration:**
   Returns an audio dictionary containing the waveform tensor and sample rate, ready for processing by other ComfyUI audio nodes.